Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Extensions

-Under this alternative, each individual null hypothesis $\mathcal{H}_0(j_k,j_{k+1})$ does not hold.
-Consequently, there exists such a directed pathway.
+Under the alternative, each individual null hypothesis $H_0(j_k,j_{k+1})$ does not hold, and thus there exists such a directed pathway.
 The hypotheses in \eqref{eqn:hypo1} can be tested using the union-intersection principle.
-Specifically, let $p(j_k,j_{k+1})$ denote the $p$-value for $\mathcal{H}_0(j_k,j_{k+1})$ from the proposed test.
+Specifically, let $p(j_k,j_{k+1})$ denote the $p$-value for $H_0(j_k,j_{k+1})$ from the proposed test.
 Then it is straightforward to show that $\max_k p(j_k,j_{k+1})$ is a valid $p$-value for \eqref{eqn:hypo1}.
 Based on Theorems \ref{thm2} and \ref{thm3}, we can also show that such a test is consistent.